IPNetworkingLab/draft-tcp-ao-tls/draft-piraux-tcp-ao-tls.md

 This document proposes a less secure version of TCP-AO where the packets exchanged at the beginning of a connection are protected by default keys.
 These default keys are replaced by secure keys derived from the TLS {{RFC8446}}
-secure handshake to protect the integrity of all the other packets.
+secure handshake to protect the integrity of all the subsequent packets.
 This prevents packet injection attacks that could result in the failure of TLS connections.